Zendeni/htb-init/README.md

 - SSH enumeration if port 22 is open
 - NFS/RPC enumeration if relevant ports are open
 - SNMP enumeration if UDP/161 is found
+- LDAP enumeration if LDAP ports are open
+- Kerberos enumeration if port 88 is open
-- LDAP/Kerberos/WinRM enumeration if relevant ports are open
+- WinRM enumeration if ports 5985/5986 are open
 - Optional Nmap vulnerability script scan
 - Interesting keyword grep
 - Recon summary generation